 "The important thing for me, what will be my highest priority, will be delivering results," Pena Nieto told The Associated Press in a recent interview.
 "Mexicans clearly want a change and I want to be that option of change."

-Pena Nieto is a riveting public speaker, but he's slipped badly when talking off the cuff, misidentifying the titles of his supposed favorite books and acknowledging his ignorance of the price of tortillas, an essential fact for millions of voters.
+Pena Nieto is a riveting public speaker, but he's slipped badly when talking off the cuff, struggling to identify his supposed favorite books and acknowledging his ignorance of the price of tortillas, an essential fact for millions of voters.

-On the personal side, he has acknowledged cheating on his first wife with at least two different women, producing an illegitimate child with each one before his spouse died during an epileptic seizure.
+On the personal side, he has acknowledged cheating on his first wife with at least two different women, producing an illegitimate child with each one before his spouse died of what was described as a seizure-related heart attack.
 He also had three children with his first wife.

 Voters are overlooking the negative, his backers say, because they see Pena Nieto as an able, pragmatic and inclusive leader who knows how to negotiate difficult issues, listen to people and, above all, fulfill his promises.